learn-co-students/rails-js-assessment-cb-gh-000/README.md

 ## <a id="instructions">Instructions</a>

 1. Download the Rails with JavaScript spec file from this link: [spec-js](http://bit.ly/2CLzN4T)
-   - This will open a google doc, clicking on the File tab and then on the 'make copy' option allows you to store an editable copy.
+   - This will open a Google doc, clicking on the File tab and then on the 'make copy' option allows you to store an editable copy.
    - This spec file is a checklist to be used to check off as you complete the requirements.
 2. Update your Rails application to include dynamic features use JavaScript.
    > Make sure to commit early and commit often.
 Commit messages should be meaningful (clearly describe what you're doing in the commit) and accurate (there should be nothing in the commit that doesn't match the description in the commit message).
 Good rule of thumb is to commit every 3-7 mins of actual coding time.
 Most of your commits should have under 15 lines of code and a 2 line commit is perfectly acceptable.